-the Medicaid agency or the operating agency (if applical Service Type: ne).

-Other Service As provided in 42 CFR §440.180(b)(9), the State reques specified in statute.
-Service Title: ts the authority to provide the following additional service no
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

 Facility Respite

-HCBS Taxonomy:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

 Category 4: Sub-Category 4:

-The Facility Respite benefit services are provided to para a short-term basis because of the absence or need for relaparticipant. rticipants unable to care for themselves that are furnished on lief of those persons who normally provide care for the
+The Facility Respite benefit services are provided to participants unable to care for themselves that are furnished on a short-term basis because of the absence or need for relief of those persons who normally provide care for the participant.

+These services are provided in an approved out-of-home location to do all of the following:

-2. Relieve family members from the constantly demand ne participant's safety in the absence of family members;
+1. Provide appropriate care and supervision to protect the participant's safety in the absence of family members;

+2. Relieve family members from the constantly demanding responsibility of caring for a participant; and

+3. Attend to the participant's medical needs and other ADL's, which would ordinarily be the responsibility of the service provider or family member.

-Specify applicable (if any) limits on the amount, frequency uency, or duration of this service:
+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-Service Delivery Method (check each that applies): X Participant-directed as specified in Append • •
+- Participant-directed as specified in Appendix E - Provider managed